Why some women turn to tantric massage

 His body becomes an instrument of transmission.

-Her sensuality, once cut off or confused, becomes a sacred canal.
+Its sensuality, once suppressed or confused, becomes a subtle channel.

 That's where the focus changes.

-Customers are no longer looking for a carnal experience, but rather a meeting with themselves.
+It is no longer a simple carnal experience, but an encounter with oneself.

 As for the practitioner, she sits up straight inside.